tan12082001/Project-To-Do-List/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 To Do List <a name="about-project"></a>
-**To Do List** is a working webpage with more user interactions using the JavaScript, mainly JavaScript Objects and Classes where we can add new lists to the collection of data and display them in the webpage with a added feature, remove feature and drag feature.
+**To Do List** is a working webpage with more user interactions using JavaScript, mainly JavaScript Objects and Classes where we can add new lists to the collection of data and display them in the webpage with an added feature, remove feature and drag feature.
 ## 🛠 Built With <a name="built-with"></a>
 ### Tech Stack <a name="tech-stack"></a>
 <details>